josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 uvx --from glances glances
 ```

-If the command and the distribution matches then we can skip explicitely where it comes '--from':
+If the command and the distribution matches then we can skip explicitly where it comes '--from':

 ```shell
 uvx glances